NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 log-local-actions: *<yes or no>*
     Print log lines to inform about local zone actions.
-    These lines are like the local-zone type inform prints out, but they are also printed for the other types of local zones.
+    These lines are like the :ref:`local-zone type inform<unbound.conf.local-zone.type.inform>` print outs, but they are also printed for the other types of local zones.

 .. _unbound.conf.log-servfail: